saeedkhaki92/Yield-Prediction-DNN/README.md

 # Yield-Prediction-DNN

-This repository contain my code for the "Crop Yield Prediction Using Deep Neural Networks" paper.
+This repository contains my code for the "Crop Yield Prediction Using Deep Neural Networks" paper.

 ## Getting Started